ThomasOttosson/todolist/README.md

 ## Select options button

+* Here the user can choose and filter the tasks that has been completed or uncompleted.
+They can also pick the option of choosing all.

 ## Features left to improve the project

 * Adding a timer for each todo in order to show the user how long time that has passed.